Fall/Winter 2015-2016 Business Travel Guide

 Morgan’s Tavern — Middlebury Inn on the Town Green.
 This historic inn, which dates back to the early 1800s, has an exceptional dining room open to the public for breakfast, lunch, and dinner.
 The menu in this Vermont-style public house features food prepared from fresh, locally sourced ingredients from small farmers, artisan cheese-makers, and specialty meat suppliers in the Vermont Fresh Network Partnership.
 For example, dinner might find Vermont Chicken Cordon Bleu, or try an Angus beef burger from Fryslan Farm in Vergennes.
 Serving breakfast daily, 7 to 10 a.m.; lunch Monday through Friday, 11 a.m. to 2 p.m.; afternoon tea daily, 2:30 to 5:30 p.m.; and dinner Wednesday through Sunday, 5:30 to 9 p.m.
 Available for private dining, meetings, weddings, and events.
 (802) 842-4666; www.middleburyinn.com.

 Ramunto’s Brick Oven Pizza — 18 Taft Corners Shopping Plaza, Williston.
 Aficionados of genuine New York pizza need to check out Ramunto’s.
 The Williston location is a small, but flavor-packed source of from-scratch pizzas and calzones (including the 5-pound Cal-Mungo), hot and cold subs, intricate salads, and local micro-brews.
 The dough, made fresh every morning, is hand-tossed only when you order it.
 Pizzas are available in 16-inch traditional New York pies, The Sicilian, The Stuffed, The Pesto Pie (nut-free), and The Garlic Knot; slices are cut from larger 20-inch pies.
-There’s a long list of specialty pies and a topping lineup to satisfy every taste.
+A long list of specialty pies and a topping lineup can satisfy every taste.
 Open Monday through Thursday, 11 a.m. to 9 p.m.; Friday and Saturday, 11 a.m. to 10 p.m.; Sunday, noon to 9 p.m.
 (802) 879-1000; www.ramuntos.com.

 Joyce’s Noodle House — 5 Carmichael St., Essex Junction.
 For dining in or takeout, Joyce Fong, the chef-owner of Joyce’s Noodle House, creates lip-smackingly authentic Chinese dishes generous with vegetables.
 Joyce’s will make any menu item a vegetarian one on request.
 Specialties are dim sum Mandarin-style, Cantonese meat, spicy Szechuan and Hunan dishes, and noodles — soft, crispy, fried, in soups — delicious noodles.
 The menu includes several Thai dishes, and combination dinners are served all day.
 Full bar.
 No MSG is used, and Joyce’s cooks with only 100% vegetable oil.
 Prices are reasonable, and credit cards are accepted.
 (802) 288-9828. www.joycesnoodlehouse.com.